Cutting The First Sod 1897 ( Photograph: Edward Robert Crippin - courtesy Ron Hunt)

 Wigan could not escape the progression and numerous venues appeared in the late 1800's.
 The Honeysuckle Ground at Poolstock was owned by an organisation called the Wigan Club, association football amongst other sports was played there.
 Tennis was a thriving sport at this time with a club based at Bellingham.
 There was also a rowing club with its boathouse situated on the canal bank at Haigh Basin, a cycling club based at Mesnes Park, fox terrier racing was one of the pursuits at the Pagefield Recreation Ground, curling was played on the Martland Mill Pond and bowling could be enjoyed on a subscription green adjacent to Mesnes Park.

 Despite these wide ranging activities the borough began to lose some of its more favoured athletes to neighbouring towns, therefore a group of local businessmen recognizing the need for a good cycling and running facility began the task of building a new stadium.
 A site was chosen to the north-west of the town and on May 28th 1896, Mr. William Timberlake paid £2,760 for the land that would become Springfield Park on behalf of The Wigan Trotting & Athletic Company Limited.
 The first five directors of the new enterprise were William Timberlake, a cycle manufacturer; Charles Sawbridge, a butcher; John Dickinson, a pawnbroker; John Henry Green, a butcher and William Rigby, a boot maker.
-These men had employed an architect called Richardson Thomas Johnson to design the complex.
-A procession was formed in King Street on Wednesday, January 20th 1897 at half-past two in the afternoon, headed by The Wigan Borough Old Reed Band, who led the party to the site where a large company had gathered.
-The ceremony to mark the cutting of the first sod was performed by Mr. Richard Johnson J.P.
+These men had employed an architect called Richardson Thomas Johnson to design the complex and an engineer, Henry Cooper, who had been involved in the construction of the Rome Athletic Grounds in Italy, Wood Green Stadium and Burnley Athletic Grounds, to oversee the work A procession was formed in King Street on Wednesday, January 20th 1897 at half-past two in the afternoon, headed by The Wigan Borough Old Reed Band, who led the party to the site where a large company had gathered.
+The ceremony to mark the cutting of the first sod was performed by Richard Johnson J.P.
 C.C; it partook of "a public character and attracted many people who were in anyway interested in the venture".
 A large marquee was erected on the ground and refreshments were provided by the contractor.

 Another meeting was held at the Ship Hotel, Wigan, on Thursday, July 22nd 1897, with the intention to establish an athletic and cycle club using the new Athletic Grounds at Springfield Park.
 It is interesting to note that the meeting was to establish an "athletic and cycle club" with no mention of football whatsoever.
 The Wigan Examiner gives mention to the fact that a football club had been formed with the aim of playing at Springfield Park, however no account is to be found in the paper.
 Further development was to cost £16,000.
 The grounds consisted of a football pitch, a three and a half lap to the mile running track surrounded by a four lap to the mile cycling track, all of which were enclosed by a fifteen yard wide, half-mile trotting track around the perimeter of the arena.
 Stabling was also built at the Town End; an ornamental lake was created at the Shevington End, with tennis courts and bowling greens planned in the areas between the cycle and trotting tracks.
 The cycle track was almost unique in the north of England at this time and was banked at each end for speed riding.